kodecocodes/objective-c-style-guide/README.md

 ## Code Organization

 Use `#pragma mark -` to categorize methods in functional groupings and protocol/delegate implementations following this general structure.
+Methods should be organized logically under their category.
+For example, lifecycle methods should be organized according to the order in which they would be called at runtime.
+Use `#pragma mark` to subcategorize methods.
+This will be used if you have a group of methods which are `private` but also categorically related.
+Keep in mind, if you have too many methods categorically related, pulling them out into their own class and using Composition might be the best design.

 ```objc
 #pragma mark - Lifecycle